-Instead of pretending that KLM is something they are not, they’re openly addressing that flying isn’t sustainable.
+Therefore, instead of pretending that KLM is something they are not, they’re openly addressing that flying isn’t sustainable.
 And that sometimes the only solution might be not to fly.

 This narrative makes KLM seem credible.

-Be authentic in your sustainability efforts.
+Most importantly, be authentic in your sustainability efforts.
 If you’re not entirely sustainable don’t pretend that you are.

 Pret a Manger